-Fortunately, dating as a recovered addict does not have to be difficult.
+Fortunately, dating in recovery does not have to be difficult.
 In fact, many of the strategies you developed during your recovery will actually help you form happy and healthy relationships.
 The key is to take some steps to prepare yourself to share your experience with another person.

 Choose when to Disclose

 You have the freedom to choose how and when you disclose your experience with addiction to other people, including potential partners.
 You wouldn’t expect someone to divulge every flaw and mistake on a first date, and you shouldn’t feel that pressure either.
-Instead, you can wait for a natural moment to breach the topic, such as after you have gotten to know your partner and feel safer with him or her.
+Instead, you can wait for a natural moment to broach the topic, such as after you have gotten to know your partner and feel safer with them.

 Once You Do Disclose, Be Prepared for Questions

 As someone who has struggled with addiction, you’re probably very aware of misinformation and lack of awareness about this disease.
 Your date may not be as educated as you are about the medical and psychological roots of addiction.
 Keep an open mind and prepare to respond calmly and clearly to any questions that might arise.
 Talking to family members and friends who have not struggled with substance abuse can be a helpful resource for understanding your partner’s point of view.

 It’s a good idea to end a conversation about addiction by giving your date some time to reflect.
 Talking about a painful part of your past might be emotional for both of you.
 The truth is that not everyone is ready to date someone who has struggled with addiction, just like not everyone you date will be a good match for you long-term.
 Remember that all people, even those who have never been addicted to substances, must be prepared for some rejection when they begin dating.
 Finding your best fit is a process, but a good partner will accept and appreciate you.